prof-rossetti/intro-to-python/notes/python/packages/spotipy.md

 Note your Spotify username, and store in an environment varible called `SPOTIFY_USERNAME`.

-After setting the redirect URL and username, setup the code provided in the "Authenticated Usage" section below, and invoke the provided `get_token()` function.
+After setting the redirect URL and username, setup the code provided in the "Advanced Usage" section below, and invoke the provided `get_token()` function.
 This process will download a file called `.cache-USERNAME` to the root directory of the repo.
 It looks like this:

 ```json
 {